vuejs/docs/src/guide/essentials/computed.md

 Here we have declared a computed property `publishedBooksMessage`.
 The `computed()` method expects a getter function, and returned value is a **computed ref**.
 Similar to normal refs, you can access the computed result as `publishedBooksMessage.value`.
 Computed refs are also auto-unwrapped in templates so you can reference them without `.value` in template expressions.

+A computed property automatically tracks its reactive dependencies.
 Vue is aware that the computation of `publishedBooksMessage` depends on `author.books`, so it will update any bindings that depend on `publishedBooksMessage` when `author.books` changes.
-And the best part is that we've created this dependency relationship declaratively: the computed getter function has no side effects, which makes it easier to test and understand.

 </div>

+It is important to remember that **computed getter functions should be free of side effects**.
+For example, don't make async requests or mutate the DOM inside a computed getter!
+Think of a computed property has declaratively describing how to derive a value based on other values - its only resposnibility should be computing and returning that value.
+Later in the guide we will discuss how we can perform side effects in reaction to state changes with [watchers](./watchers).

 ## Computed Caching vs Methods